MichaelMiR01/tcc4tcl/doc/High-Level_API.md

     $handle code

 ### $handle linktclcommand
-Create a Tcl procedure that calls an existing C function.
-In the case of compiling to memory, this subcommand uses the **Tcl_CreateObjCommand** Tcl API function to link the C function to a Tcl procedure accessible in the interpreter, so the C function must have the standard arguments and return type expected by that function, as e.g. the **ccommand** subcommand creates.
+Instantiate in the Tcl interpreter a procedure that calls an existing C function.
+In the case of compiling to memory, this subcommand uses the **Tcl_CreateObjCommand** Tcl API function to make the C function a Tcl procedure accessible in the interpreter, so the C function must have the standard arguments and return type expected by the Tcl C API, as e.g. the **ccommand** subcommand creates.

 Synopsis: